bouzouidja/MobilityDB-AWS/README.md

-# Scaling MobilityDB in AWS cloud services
+# Scaling MobilityDB in AWS Cloud services

-This repository provides a configuration files in order to deploy the MobilityDB in AWS cloud service using Elastic Kubernetes service and Citus data.
+This repository provides configuration files in order to deploy MobilityDB in AWS Cloud service using Elastic Kubernetes service and Citus data.

-We prepared an image that combine the MobilityDB environement and citus environement built on top of it.
+We prepared an image that combine MobilityDB environement and citus environement built on top of it.
-In addition you can find in the doc folder a different way to scale the MobilityDB in AWS cloud and we described the architecture of Elastic Kubernetes Service.
+In addition you can find in the doc folder a different way to scale MobilityDB in AWS Cloud and we described the architecture of Elastic Kubernetes Service.

 [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

 Citus is a PostgreSQL-based distributed RDBMS.
 Is an open source extension build on top of PostgreSQL, it transform a PostgreSQL database into a distributed environment in order to allow the horizontal scalability, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
-The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver results in reduced response times, even for data-intensive applications.
+The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver results with reduced response times, even for data-intensive applications.
 For more information, see the [Citus Data website](http://docs.citusdata.com/en/v10.1/).